ajahne/blog/_drafts/2017-10-31-javascript-functions-part-3.md

 ---

 ### Introduction
 As we have learned, Functions are [first class objects](https://stackoverflow.com/questions/705173/what-is-meant-by-first-class-object), which gives them full access to properties and methods.
-Three key members of the Function object are [_call_, _apply_](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/24/javascript-functions-part-2.html), and _bind_.
-These methods allow us to reuse functions, simplify the passing of arguments, and even lock in the value of _this_.
+In part 2 of our disussion, we examined [_call_, _apply_](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/24/javascript-functions-part-2.html).
 The following post will cover _bind_.
 Let's dive in.

 ### Definition:
-- **bind** – method of the Function object that creates a new function that when called has it’s _this_ value mapped to the given parameter and uses the set arguments
+**bind** – method of the Function object that creates a new function that when called has it’s _this_ value mapped to the given parameter and uses the set arguments

 ### bind
 - Returns a new function with the value of _this_ locked (bound) to a function – “this is handcuffed and locked down”
-Simple Example
 ```
 let boundFunction = myFunction.bind(thisValue);
 ```